 The foundation does not have a website to guide grantseekers.
 However, a major site of philanthropy has been San Francisco State, the couple's mutual alma mater.
 The couple established the SF State International Center for the Arts with a $3 million gift.
 The couple has also supported scholarships and endowed the Robert A. Corrigan Chair in American Studies.
 Other education giving of late has involved Bay Area organizations such as Oakland School of the Arts, Pathways for Kids, and East Palo Alto Kids Foundation.

-Marcus and Judy also have an interest in supporting religious organizations and Greek causes in the Bay Area.
-Steady support has gone to the Greek Orthodox Metropolis of San Francisco and the United Religions Initiative.
-The couple has an interest in supporting human services organizations in the Bay Area.
-Past money has gone to Avenidas and Community Services Agency in Mountain View.
+Marcus and Judy also support religious organizations and Greek causes in the Bay Area.
+Past grantees include the Greek Orthodox Metropolis of San Francisco and the United Religions Initiative.
+The couple also has supported human services organizations in the Bay Area.
+Past human services grantees include Avenidas and Community Services Agency in Mountain View.
 The couple has awarded health funds to Bay Area Cancer Connections and Blossom Birth Services.
-They have supported to environmental organizations, such as Humane Society of Silicon Valley and Tuolumne River Trust.
+They have additionally funded environmental organizations, such as Humane Society of Silicon Valley and Tuolumne River Trust.
 Arts and culture support includes the San Jose Museum of Art, local public radio station KALW, and the San Francisco Zoological Society.

 Foundation grants tend to be between $2,000 and $100,000.
 Review the funder’s recent tax records to learn more about the couple’s local giving.
 The couple’s grants are largely focused on the Bay Area of California.
 The foundation does not publicly share its grantmaking guidelines.